themboutidem/ros_telebot/readme.md

-# ros_kortex
+# telebot_kortex
+Telebot is our general-purpose implementation of a controller for a Telepresence Robot.
+It builds on the ROS Kortex Package from Kinova.
+This repository contains the ROS Kortex packages as well as the telebot_agent package we developed.

-ROS Kortex is the official ROS package to interact with Kortex and its related products.
-It is built upon the Kortex API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex).
+Before you use our package, first install the Kortex API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex)."
+Thereafter, follow the instructions below to download and build your workspace.

 ## Download links

 You can refer to the [Kortex repository "Download links" section](https://github.com/Kinovarobotics/kortex#download-links) to download the firmware package and the release notes.

-### Accessing the color and depth streams

-To access the color and depth streams, you will need to clone and follow the instructions to install the [ros_kortex_vision repository ](https://github.com/Kinovarobotics/ros_kortex_vision).
 ## Installation

 ### Setup